varda/varda/doc/install.rst

     BROKER_URL = 'redis://'
     CELERY_RESULT_BACKEND = 'redis://'

-.. note:: For more information on the available configuration settings, see :ref:`config`.

 Make sure ``DATA_DIR`` refers to a directory that is writable for Varda.
 This is where Varda stores uploaded and generated files.